Home Rule League Movement

 - Moderates of Basant’s league rejoined Congress after the arrest of Basant and were conciliated by talk of reforms.
 (Montagu’s statement of August 1917, Self-government as the long-term goal of British Rule in India.)

 - Moderates not supported resistance so they disconnected themselves from activities in September 1918.

 - The Montague – Chelmsford reforms in July 1918, divided Nationalists.

 - Tilak went to England in September 1918.

 - In 1920 Gandhi became president of the All India Home Rule League, and changed its name to Swarajya Sabha, and after that league merged into the Indian National Congress.

 It played an important role in Indian history as Many leaders of the Organization further participated in the protests for Independence.
 The League had many positive effects:

 - The emphasis shifted to the masses permanently

 - It established the organizational link between town and country.

-- The generation of passionate Nationalists was created.
+- A generation of passionate Nationalists was created.

-- The Montagu- Chelmsford reforms (August 1917) were influenced by the agitation of Home Rule.
+- The Montagu- Chelmsford reforms (August 1917) were influenced by the agitation for Home Rule.

-- The reunion of Moderates-Extremist at Lucknow (1916) was influenced by it.
+- The reunion of Moderates-Extremists at Lucknow (1916) was influenced by it.